 Can you still make money from an app?

-While subscribers to a complex B2B app might pay hundreds of dollars a year, most apps can’t demand that sort of money.
+While subscribers to a complex business-to-business (B2B) app might pay hundreds a year, most apps can’t demand that sort of money.

 The dominant products get heaps of downloads and subscriptions, which means they can charge nominal fees.
 And now that’s what the market has come to expect – a really handy app for not much money.

 So if you’re wondering how to make money from an app, the simplest answer is to get a ton of users.
 How many users?
-Well, that will depend on development costs, so let’s look at those.
+Well, that depends on development costs, so let’s look at those.

 Costs of developing an app

 US app-development company Echobind has created products for everyone from hospitals to commodity traders to gamers.
-CEO Michael Yared says there are a few price points to keep in the back of your mind.
+CEO Michael Yared says there are a few price points to keep in mind.